jordansirwin/jordansirwin.github.io/_posts/2014-07-09-setting-up-this-blog-part-1.md

 title: Setting up this blog, Part 1
 ---

+Full Series: [Part 1][0], [Part 2][1]

-I think it's only proper that the first post on the new blogging system is about setting up the new blogging system.
+I think it's proper that my first post on the new blogging system is about setting up the new blogging system.
 So meta, much wow.

 Here were my goals:

 * Avoid WYSIWYG.
 * Learn something new and relevant.
 * Content must be reasonably exportable.
-* The act of writing should be as exciting as the content.
+* Writing should be as exciting as the content.

 With these goals in mind, I've switched away from Blogger and onto GitHub Pages.
 But not _just_ GitHub Pages, a full technology stack of goodness to learn and explore with it: